Wyoming Consumer Lender Bond: A Comprehensive Guide

 At a Glance:

-- Bond Amount: Based on the annual dollar amount of residential mortgage loans originated:
+- Bond Amount: Based on the annual dollar amount of residential mortgage loans originated (more on this later)

 - Who Needs it: All consumer lenders who employ mortgage loans originators (MLOs)

 - Purpose: To ensure the public will receive compensation for any damages should the lender’s MLO employees fail to comply with licensing law